-Has your pup been licking or chewing their paws to relieve the itchy feeling of dry paw pads this summer?
-Though dogs are born with tenacious paw pads, they still succumb to cracking just like human heels, and even more so in the heat of summer.
-Not only are dry cracked dog paws unsightly, but they can also make life uncomfortable for your pup if not taken care of early with a good, high quality paw balm such as Pup WaxTM which is made from organic, clean ingredients that soothe and heal dry and cracked paw pads.
+Has your pup been licking or chewing their paws to relieve the itchy feeling of dry paw pads this fall?
+Though dogs are born with tenacious paw pads, they still succumb to cracking just like human heels, and even more so as drier weather sets in.
+Not only are dry cracked dog paws unsightly, but they can also make life uncomfortable for your pup if not taken care of early with a good, high quality paw balm such as Pup Wax® which is made from organic, clean ingredients that soothe and heal dry and cracked paw pads.
 Read on for our step-by-step instructions to help your pup find relief and stop chewing and licking their paws.

 How are dry cracked dog paws diagnosed?